Clinical Exercise Physiology

 - Sport, Exercise and Health Sciences

-Our MSc in Clinical Exercise Physiology will equip you with the knowledge and skills to promote the prescription of exercise, both as a preventative measure and as a treatment/therapy.
+Our MSc in Clinical Exercise Physiology will equip you with the knowledge and skills necessary to assess health and functional capacity and promote the role of exercise as both a preventive measure and a therapeutic intervention.

-The programme is aimed at individuals with a background in exercise science and/or physical activity who wish to enhance their scientific knowledge and skills to be able to effectively promote the uptake of exercise, particularly for patients with hypertension, diabetes, pulmonary, renal and cardiac conditions, or those at risk of metabolic syndrome.
+The programme is aimed at individuals with a background in exercise science and/or physical activity who wish to enhance their scientific knowledge and skills to effectively promote the uptake of exercise, particularly for individuals with chronic conditions including cancer, cardiovascular, respiratory, neurological and renal diseases, frailty, mental health disorders, metabolic and musculoskeletal conditions.

 Based in the National Centre for Sport and Exercise Medicine – East Midlands, you will be taught in high quality teaching environments and have access to state-of-the-art laboratories, designed to facilitate the transfer of cutting-edge research to front-line support and care.